hashicorp/terraform-provider-kubernetes-alpha/README.md

 ## Building and installing

-Because this provider is not yet publishing releases to the provider registry, you have to install it manualy.
+As we do not yet publish releases for this provider to the registry, you have to install it manualy.

 Make sure you have a supported version of Go installed and working.